benmvp/slides/md/2016-no-js-confoo.md

 - Icon fonts are awesome because:
   - Super lightweight compared to traditional images (63kb)
   - Can easily change their size, color and any other text property.
+- SVG is also making its way to the web with the best of both worlds
+  - Full color
+  - Still lightweight

 /////